RanbirPrasad/Coursera-Computational-NeuroScience/Week-6/Quiz/Computing-with-networks.md

 Answers:

 This model ignores the effects of synchrony and correlation between the input neurons.
-This model cannot adequately represent many of the dynamics of individual cells, such as the effect of the refractory period.2.1/3
+This model cannot adequately represent many of the dynamics of individual cells, such as the effect of the refractory period.
+This model assumes static, unchanging inputs, so it does not account for the dynamics resulting from constantly changing inputs.
+2.4/3

 ## 6.